Bradley Philpot: 2015

-After an absence of almost 2 years, Philpot returned to the Nürburgring for the 2015 edition of the 24 Hours, driving a Hipercars run V5 class BMW.
-The team managed to bring the car home 5th in class and 73rd overall.
-Continuing with Hipercars at the Opel 6 hour race, Philpot finished 8th in class with teammates Johan Sandberg and Sarah Ganser.
+After an absence of almost two years, Philpot returned to the Nürburgring for the 2015 edition of the 24 Hours, driving a Hipercars run V5 class BMW.
+The team managed to bring the car home fifth in class and 73rd overall.
+Continuing with Hipercars at the Opel 6 hour race, Philpot finished eighth in class with teammates Johan Sandberg and Sarah Ganser.

 2016

 Returning for the 24 Hours, Philpot joined former BMW teammates Dale Lomas and Lucian Gavris to drive the Manheller Racing run Ford Fiesta ST in the SP2T class.
 The race featured periods of weather so disruptive that the organisers suspended running after only one hour of racing.
-Battling the conditions and reliability, the team finished 4th in class, with Philpot losing out on victory to future teammate Jürgen Nett.
+Battling the conditions and reliability, the team finished fourth in class, with Philpot losing out on victory to future teammate Jürgen Nett.

-In a season marked by increased success, Bradley returned once more for the 6 hour race.
+In a season marked by increased success, Philpot returned once more for the 6 hour race.
 Stepping up to a GT class for the first time, he drove with Getspeed Performance in a Cup 3 Porsche Cayman GT4 Clubsport alongside Porsche specialist Moritz Kranz, Daniel Mursch and former V5 class rival Hamza Owega.
-The team finished 3rd in class and delivered Philpot the first of 3 consecutive podiums at the 6 hour race.
+The team finished third in class and delivered Philpot the first of three consecutive podiums at the 6 hour race.

 Rounding out his most active race season in a decade, Bradley was called back to the Nürburgring as the professional driver in a Pro-Am pairing for a round of the RCN series.
 With his teammate at the wheel, their BMW M3 suffered a terminal engine failure at the start of qualifying.

 In the off-season, plans developed for Philpot to drive with Nett Motorsport in their Peugeot 308 Racing Cup for 2017.
-Entering the debut season of the VLN's new TCR Touring Car class, Philpot joined team owners and brothers Jürgen and Joachim Nett in a 3 driver entry, reviving a relationship with Jürgen from their time with the Peugeot team in 2013.
+Entering the debut season of the VLN's new TCR Touring Car class, Philpot joined team owners and brothers Jürgen and Joachim Nett in a three-driver entry, reviving a relationship with Jürgen from their time with the Peugeot team in 2013.